 Researchers are obliged to comply with ethical guidelines and legal obligations.
 These ensure that the experiment does not involve animal cruelty or any other violation of animal rights.
 Unless researchers violate the guidelines, animal testing is ethical.

 Animal testing is ethical if all human benefit outweighs all animal suffering

 According to utilitarian ethics, the most ethical choice is the one that will produce the greatest good for the greatest number.
 If the findings of animal experimentation are to the greatest benefit of all humans, then we can disregard the harm inflicted on animals in the process.

 The use of animals in research is ethically wrong because of the harm inflicted on animals.
 The supposed benefits of animal experimentation cannot justify this harm.
 Testing is forced upon animals by disregarding their rights.

 The findings of animal experimentation are not reliable and conclusive.
 Since animal testing does not have substantial benefits to humans, it is morally wrong to inflict harm on animals.
 Other experimental methods can be used to produce more reliable results without causing harm to any species.

 It is morally wrong to harm one species for the supposed benefit of another.
-Justification of the harm by the potential human benefits of animal testing is anthropocentric.
+Justifying the harm because of the potential human benefits of animal testing is anthropocentric.
 Violating the rights of a group, regardless of the species, is unethical.